Specialist Mathematics Units 3 and 4

 You will need access to a VCAA-approved CAS calculator or CAS software.
 The Cambridge textbook contains instructions for both TI-Nspire CAS and Casio ClassPad calculators; however, any of the VCAA-approved CAS technologies can be used.
 Note that the DECV notes for these units are written using parallel TI-Nspire CAS, Casio ClassPad and Mathematica technologies so it is recommended that you select one of these.

 If you are not sure which technology to use or you have any questions, contact your teacher for advice.

 Specialist Mathematics is a demanding subject and doing via distance education makes it even more difficult.
 You will need to develop a weekly routine to ensure you spend sufficient time to understand the concepts and to complete the required work.
 Specialist Mathematics is very challenging, yet ultimately rewarding subject.

 Things you can do now

-A good place to start is to view the material available on the Khan Academy website.
-There is a wealth of material available from this site.
-It is recommended that you concentrate on the vectors and complex numbers topics.
+A good place to start is to view the material available on the Khan Academy website There is a wealth of material available from this site.
+We recommend that you initially concentrate on the vectors, circular functions and complex numbers topics

 Go to the VCAA website for more information about this subject.